-The Acorn Fund account will remain available until your child turns 25.
-If they have used some of the funds in the Acorn Fund account for college by the age of 25, the funds will continue to be available to pay for college.
-If your child does not start using the funds before turning 25, the Acorn Fund account in their name will be closed and the funds returned to the Community Foundation of South Jersey to be used to open an account for another student.
+The Acorn Fund account will remain available until your child turns 30.
+If your child does not use the funds before turning 30, the Acorn Fund account in their name will be closed and the funds returned to the Community Foundation of South Jersey to be used to open an account for another student.

 How do I access the money to pay for my child's college education?

 To use the fund to pay for college, you must complete a Distribution Request, which will require the student's social security number.
 The distribution request will be submitted to Franklin Templeton, the NJBEST College Savings Plan Program Manager, which will distribute the funds directly to the student's college.
 Funds will not be sent to any individual.
 Learn more here